Nexmo/nexmo-developer/_documentation/en/reports/overview.md

 1. Synchronous
 2. Asynchronous

-The *synchronous* version is optimized for frequent and periodic retrievals of small batches of data records (from one record to tens of thousand per query).
+The *synchronous* version is optimized for frequent and periodic retrievals of small batches of data records.
+Typical batch sizes range from one record to tens of thousands per query.

-The *asynchronous* version is optimized for infrequent and large data queries (from several records to tens of millions).
+The *asynchronous* version is optimized for infrequent and large data queries.
+Typical batch sizes range from several thousand records to tens of millions.

 ## Feature summary